xedakini/replicator/README.md

   * python, version 3.6 or higher (only tested against python 3.7)
   * aiohttp (only tested against aiohttp 3.6.2), and its many dependencies
-  * aiohttp-socks is required if the --external PROXY option is used (otherwise it is not required); if used, version 0.3.1 or higher is needed (only tested against aiohttp-socks 0.5.3)
+  * aiohttp-socks is required for SOCKS proxies using the --external PROXY (otherwise it is not required); if used, version 0.3.1 or higher is needed (only tested against aiohttp-socks 0.5.3)